-With respect to the Company business strategy in 2019, the Company will continue focusing on the development of its resources, effective management of machinery, transporation, as well as human resources, and will still emphasize on building its market shares and profit maximization in each business unit.
-At the same time, the Company will also consider its opportunity to collaborate with potential business partners or invest in new businesses which are suitable for the Company with the aim of mazimixing shareholders' benefit.
+With respect to the company business strategy in 2020, the company will continue focusing on the development of its resources, effective management of machinery, transporation, as well as human resources, and will still emphasize on building its market shares and profit maximization in each business unit.
+At the same time, the company will also consider its opportunity to collaborate with potential business partners or invest in new businesses which are suitable for the company with the aim of mazimixing shareholders' benefit.

-The Company strongly believes that in 2019, the Company will continue to grow and lastly, on behalf of the Board of Directors of Thai Capital Corporation Public Company Limited, I hereby thank all concerned parties, the supporting shareholders, customers, business partners, financial institutions, public and private organizations, as well as the employees and management of the Company who have devoted themselves on the Company operation.
-We hope that we would all these honors, trust, and support will still remain with the Company far and beyond into the future.
+Lastly, on behalf of the Board of Directors of Thai Capital Corporation Public Company Limited, I hereby thank all concerned parties, the supporting shareholders, customers, business partners, financial institutions, public and private organizations, as well as the employees and management of the company who have devoted themselves on the company operation.
+We hope that we would all these honors, trust, and support will still remain with the company far and beyond into the future.